 If the transmitter is battery-powered, the indicator light should also warn you when the battery is running low.

 Put the Bluetooth Transmitter into Pairing Mode

-Each type of Bluetooth transmitter has different steps for pairing mode, so you want to read the included instructions carefully.
-Regardless of the type of transmitter, all are easy to activate because the vast majority simply need you to press the power button for a few seconds until the indicator light flashes blue and red.
+Bluetooth transmitters have varying steps for pairing mode, so carefully follow the provided instructions.
+In general, activating them is easy by pressing the power button for a few seconds until the indicator light flashes blue and red.

 Once it’s in pairing mode, you don’t have to worry about placement because it’s already connected to the TV.
 Pairing Bluetooth devices is usually the easiest part of the process, however, if you need more examples of how to pair devices, we have a guide on pairing Bluetooth speakers with the Amazon Fire Stick.